ibm-cloud-docs/vpc/bare_metal_server_profile.md

 * The field after the second dash contains information on the number of vCPU and the size of memory (GB), for example, "192x768" means that this profile has 192 vCPU and a memory of 768 GiB.

 Using “bx2d-metal-192x768” as an example, you can know that it's a *Balanced* bare metal profile with *192 vCPU and 768 GiB memory*.
 This profile has the Cascade Lake processors and NVMe U.2 SSDs for storage.

+Bare metal profiles are dedicated servers that provide physical cores. vCPU measurements are used in profile naming only. vCPU to physical cores are a 2:1 ratio (e.g 192 vCPU = 96 physical cores).

 ## Viewing profile configurations
 {: #view-bare-metal-servers-profile}